commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 <!-- TODO - GITHUB ISSUE#138: Split into explanation of how to "sync from project to project" vs "import from feed"-->

 #### Prerequisites
-1. The sync expects a list of non-null `ProductDraft` objects that have their `key` fields set to match the products from the source to the target.
-Also, the target project is expected to have the `key` fields set, otherwise they won't be matched.
+1. The sync expects a list of `ProductDraft`s that have their `key` fields set to be matched with products in the target CTP project.
+Also, the products in the target project are expected to have the `key` fields set, otherwise they won't be matched.

-**NOTE: PLEASE MAKE SURE THE `SKU` FIELDS OF ALL PRODUCTS ARE SET AS THE SYNC LIBRARY WILL BE MIGRATED TO MATCH PRODUCTS BY `SKU` INSTEAD OF `KEY` IN THE FUTURE.**
+2. The sync expects all variants of the supplied list of `ProductDraft`s to have their `sku` fields set.
+Also, all the variants in the target project are expected to have the `sku` fields set.

-2. Every product may have several references including `product type`, `categories`, `taxCategory`, etc..
+3. Every product may have several references including `product type`, `categories`, `taxCategory`, etc..
 Variants of the product also have prices, where each price also has some references including a reference to the `Type` of its custom fields and a reference to a `channel`.
-All these referenced resources are matched by their `key` Therefore, in order for the sync to resolve the actual ids of those references, those `key`s have to be supplied in the following way:
+All these referenced resources are matched by their `key`s.
+Therefore, in order for the sync to resolve the actual ids of those references, those `key`s have to be supplied in the following way:
     - Provide the `key` value on the `id` field of the reference.
 This means that calling `getId()` on the reference would return its `key`.